ardalis/ardalis-com-gatsby/src/pages/blog/support-for-value-objects-in-csharp.md

 path: /support-for-value-objects-in-csharp
 featuredpost: false
 featuredimage: /img/csharp-760x360.png
-description: Value objects are a special kind of object which can be very useful in Domain-Driven Design.
+description: "Value objects are a special kind of object which can be very useful in Domain-Driven Design."
 tags:
   - .net
   - .net core